mysoultan/reference-architectures/aks/secure-baseline/README.md

 # test deployment of this implementation doesn't run into a naming conflict.
 az keyvault purge --name ${KEYVAULT_NAME} --location eastus2 --yes
 ```

+## GitHub Actions

+For your reference, a [starter GitHub Actions pipeline](./GitHubAction/AKS-deploy.yml) has been built for your team to consider as part of your IaC solution.